Foundation to Sponsor

 Pictured above left to right: Faye Elam, Lisa Elam Tucker, Jim Elam

-A landmark in downtown Centerville, Bill's Donuts Shop was named by USA Today this spring as one of the 10 best donut shops in the United States.
+A landmark in downtown Centerville, Bill's Donuts Shop was named by USA Today as one of the 10 best donut shops in the United States.
 Its record of community service is even more impressive.

 The Foundation's Community Founders award was initiated to recognize outstanding service to Centerville and Washington Township.